thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 ![image](/images/trendz/discover-results.png)

 #### Manual Topology rediscovery
-Business Entity do not represent single Device or Asset, but query that used for fetching Device/Asset from the ThingsBoard.
+Business Entity does not represent a single Device or Asset, but the query that used for fetching Device/Asset from the ThingsBoard.
 It means that you do not need to update topology if new Devices Assets with the same type were added on the ThingsBoard.

-In case, when new Device/Asset types were added or attribute/telemetry with new key was created in the ThingsBoard - you should update Topology.
+In case, when new Device/Asset types were added or attribute/telemetry with a new key was created in the ThingsBoard - you should update Topology.

 Manual Topology Rediscovery will scan ThingsBoard again, detect modifications and update collection of Business Entities with required settings.